 2 Methods for Giving New Life to Your Old Pillows

-Method 1: How to Wash and Dry the Pillows
+Method 1: Washing and Drying the Pillows

 Check the tag on your pillow.
 If it states that you can machine wash your pillow, start by using a washing machine to wash your pillows on a gentle cycle.
 Then pick the low heat settings on your dryer and toss in 2-3 clean tennis balls with your pillows.
 The tennis balls help prevent the pillow filling from clumping as it dries.

 If it is warm enough and you are not afraid of the fabric fading, lay the pillow in the sun for a natural whitener and a fresh clean smell.

 Often a simple wash can restore your flat or lumpy pillow.

 Note: Always make sure that you check to see if your pillow is machine washable before using a washing machine.
 If it isn’t, you may ruin your pillow by washing it in a machine.